Carbon Monoxide & Smoke Detector Information & Legislation

 If you are a renter, it is the responsibility of your landlord/property owner to provide one for you according to the City of Troy Ordinance 1501.04.
 Please contact your landlord if you do not already have a carbon monoxide AND smoke detector.

-We want to thank the Troy Foundation and others who have made contributions to this life-saving program that makes our community safer.
-To inquire about donating to this fund, please call 937-335-2227 .
+We want to thank the Troy Foundation and many private donors who have made contributions to this life-saving program.

-The Troy City Council recently approved emergency legislation that CO detectors be required for residential rental units.
-Details of this legislation and important information can be found below.
+The City of Troy requires carbon monoxide detectors be installed in residential rental units.
+Details of this legislation and important information can be found here: Carbon Monoxide Alarm Legislation.

 Frequently Asked Questions